Hadoop MapReduce Next Generation - Fair Scheduler

 - Whether to use the username associated with the allocation as the default queue name, in the event that a queue name is not specified.
 If this is set to "false" or unset, all jobs have a shared default queue, named "default".
 Defaults to true.
 If a queue placement policy is given in the allocations file, this property is ignored.

 - Whether to use preemption.
+Note that preemption is experimental in the current version.
 Defaults to false.

 - The utilization threshold after which preemption kicks in.
 The utilization is computed as the maximum ratio of usage to capacity among all resources.
 Defaults to 0.8f.